Aerobic Vaginitis

 View Billing Information

-refer Reference
+refer References

 1. Amsel R, Totten PA, Spiegel CA, et al. Nonspecific vaginitis: Diagnostic criteria and microbial and epidemiologic associations.
 Am J Med 74(1):14-22, 1983.